TfrQhAuH

 The area she grew up in was very poor, without electricity, running water or indoor plumbing, she said.

-Dr. Kanmogne said it was the loss of a close friend and classmate during her studies in molecular parasitology at the University of Bristol in the United Kingdom that redirected her path toward HIV research.
+Dr. Kanmogne said it was the loss of a close friend during her studies in molecular parasitology at the University of Bristol in the United Kingdom that redirected her path toward HIV research.

 In 1996, as HIV was spreading rampantly across African nations, Dr. Kanmogne lost a close friend and classmate to AIDS.
 Visiting him in the hospital, she witnessed firsthand the effects of the disease on his body and mind, leaving him unable to recognize his family.
 This experience redirected her path toward research on what HIV does to the brain and how infection leads to impaired cognition, a commitment that has spanned over two decades.